 You’ll feel like you’re nestled in the heart of the Tuscan countryside, surrounded by rolling vineyards and olive groves, when you’re really only a 10-minute drive from Siena.

-When you get back to Siena, you have a couple of wonderful options for spending your evening.
-If you’re interested in taking in the sunset from high above Siena, visit the Fortezza Medicea.
+When you get back to Siena, visit the Fortezza Medicea to see the sunset from above the city and experience a cool atmosphere.
 Watch the sky transform into brilliant oranges and pinks while sipping another glass of wine or just enjoying some water from this historic fort.

 It has a fun, relaxed outdoor vibe in the evening and feels like you’re hanging out with locals rather than just being another tourist.